Heusden Castle: History

 In 1357 Heusden and its castle were reattached to the County of Holland.
 During the Hook and Cod wars Delft was besieged in 1359.
 The Cod knights Gijsbrecht van Nijenrode and Jan van Kervena escaped and fled to Heusden.
 Here they were besieged for a long time before surrendering on terms.
 In 1420 Heusden chose the Hook side.
 Jacqueline, Countess of Hainaut was often at the castle.

 In the first half of the 16th century Heusden was in the front line of the Guelders Wars (1502-1543).
 In the beginning of the Eighty Years' War Kapitein Waardenburg took Heusden for the rebel side in 1572.
 The loyalist commander Spiering van Wel retreated to the castle.
 A gunpowder accident then caused a fire that would later become known as the Grote stadsbrand van Heusden, leaving most of the city in ashes.
 It made such an impression that Spiering van Wel left the town to the rebels.

 Between 1581 and 1589 the fortifications of Heusden were expanded.
 They were finished during the Twelve Years' Truce (1609-1621).
 The castle no longer had a defensive function.
 It was henceforward used by the garrison.
 The big octagonal tower was used as storage for gunpowder.
 In 1620 a big tower on the southwestern side collapsed, and was not rebuilt.
-In this condition the castle was drawn by drawn by Roelant Roghman in 1646–1647.
+In this condition the castle was drawn by Roelant Roghman in 1646–1647.

 On 24 July 1680 lightning hit the donjon of the castle.
 In the donjon there was about 60,000 pounds of gunpowder, as well as grenades.
 The castle was almost completely destroyed, and of the donjon only a crater filled with black water was left.
 About 60-70 people died, and many houses in the surroundings were destroyed.
 Only one square tower survived more or less intact.
 In 1823 this tower was also demolished.

 In 1824 the ruins of the castle were cleaned up.
 Only the high square tower which survived the blast more or less intact was left (see 1691 drawing).
 This tower became a new gunpowder magazine.
 The rest of the terrain was turned into a parade ground and park.
 In 1889 the tower still had a roof, when it was sold to a contractor for break up.